Codium-ai/pr-agent/INSTALL.md

 3. Acquire the following pieces of information from your app's settings page:

-   - App private key (click "Generate a private key", and save the file)
+   - App private key (click "Generate a private key" and save the file)
    - App ID

 4. Clone this repository: